 Moreover, doctors want to make sure that patients realize that a photo of their retina analyzed by Al is by no means a replacement for a thorough eye exam.
-After all, there are other important parts of one’s eye health that need to be tested.
+After all, other important parts of one’s eye health need to be tested.
 This is best done directly in an exam face-to-face.

 Think of it this way.
 Simply because we’ve done a blood pressure check at our pharmacy, it doesn’t mean we don’t have to see our internist once a year.
 There is only so much technology can offer, and we still need people for many health issues.

 Al is useful because it can help identify which patients need extra attention concerning their diabetic retinopathy, and which don’t.
-Predictions for the future are that, with more advanced technology, we can even take a ‘selfie’ using our cellphone for our retinal eye screening.
+Predictions for the future are that, with more advanced technology, we can even take a ‘selfie’ using our cell phone for our retinal eye screening.